confio/tfi/contracts/dso-token/README.md

 `code` field is a value agreed with token provider to perform reedem with, to allow him to easly identify reedem operation.
 Any code can be used only for single reedem operation.

+`sender` is account which requested reedem, if it is not the same who executed it.
+It is optional, and message sender is used if none is provided.

 `memo` is free text field where extra metadata or just message can be embeded.